milesj/optimal/website/docs/comparison.md

 title: Comparison
 ---

 A comparison between other object/schema validation libraries in the JavaScript ecosystem.
-Choose the library thats best for you!

 ### APIs